dgarhdez/mbd-ml2/slides_markdown/intro_to_ML.md

 ### But data alone is not enough

-Data is not enough, you need to know how to use it.
+You need to know how to use it.

 * You can have the best data in the world, but if you don't know how to use it, you won't get good results.

 It's the practice and domain knowledge that makes the difference.

 * It's not the same approach to predict prices of stocks than to classify images.

 And of course, GIGO (garbage in, garbage out).